JamesSinnott1994/Quiz-Game/README.md

 - Wrong answer colour  ![#e35a47](https://placehold.it/15/e35a47/000000?text=+)<br>

 #### Media
-- I will use a Logo image for the Home page
+- There is a Logo image for the Home page
-- I will use images for the various quiz topics.
+- There are images for the various quiz topics.
-- I will use a sound for getting the correct answer.
+- There is a sound for getting the correct answer.
-- I will use a sound for getting the wrong answer.
+- There is a sound for getting the wrong answer.

 #### Effects
-- There will be a smooth transition to move to different elements on the game page i.e. Continue button, or back to top of the page.
+- There is a smooth transition to move to different elements on the game page i.e. Continue button, or back to top of the page.
-- There will an animation that slowly fills an answer button with either green or red.
+- There is an animation that slowly fills an answer button with either green or red.

 ---
 ## Technologies